Milltronics Machines: CNC Machines

 Milltronics CNC Lathe

-Milltroic lathes or turning centers as they are usually advertised as Combo Lathes or the SL series slant bed CNC lathe.
+Milltronic lathes or turning centers are usually advertised as Combo Lathes or the SL series slant bed CNC lathe.
 A Milltronics CNC lathe of this type allows for both manual and CNC operations in tool rooms and job shops.
 They can be configured in many ways.
-Here are the models offered in 2018:
+Here are the current models offered:

 Model Swing Length Bore Spindle RPM